rid9191/smart-factory-monitor/README.md

 # Smart Factory Monitor

-A real-time industrial process monitoring system built with Java and WebSocket technology.
-This application provides a robust interface for monitoring sensor data and controlling industrial actuators through a web-based dashboard.
+A real-time industrial process monitoring & control interface built with Java 17, WebSockets, and bi-directional serial communication.
+The application streams live sensor data from shop-floor equipment, persists it in an embedded database, and exposes an operator dashboard that can also push control commands back to the factory line.

 ## Features

-- Real-time sensor data monitoring (Temperature, Pressure, Humidity)
+- Real-time sensor data monitoring
-- Bi-directional serial communication with industrial equipment
+- Bi-directional serial communication
 - WebSocket-based real-time updates
 - Historical data visualization
 - Actuator control interface
 - Embedded H2 database for data persistence
-- Comprehensive logging system
+- Comprehensive logging system with Log4j2
 - Responsive web dashboard with Chart.js
 - Error handling and recovery mechanisms